DBC-SF/mentorship-wiki/README.md

 ## Sessions

 A session is time that you book to Mentor @ DBC.
 If you book a session you are expected to show up for that time slot.
+Session booking will be cross-referenced to your Workday submissions.

 #### Signing Up For Sessions:
 Mentors are added to the Mentor Appointments Calendar after they are accepted to the program.
 If you cannot access this Google calendar, email the Mentor Coordinator for assistance.

-- Mentor sessions are created on the Mentor Appointments Calendar.
+- Mentor sessions can be created on the Mentor Appointments Calendar.
-- Some sessions are assigned by the Mentor Coordinator either because they are phase specific sessions during core hours, or a particular mentor has requested to own that session (IE. white-boarding Wednesdays).
+- Some sessions are assigned by the Mentor Coordinator or Phase Lead either because they are phase specific sessions during core hours, or a particular mentor has requested to own that session (IE. white-boarding Wednesdays).
-- It is useful if you book sessions a few days ahead of time so students know what support to expect, but they may be claimed as you walk in the door.
+- It is useful if you book sessions a few days ahead of time so students and other Mentors know what support to expect, but they may be claimed as you walk in the door.

 - See the video below for a demo. **coming soon**